sddevelopment-be/penguin-pragmatic-patterns/content/concepts/return-on-investment.md

 the definition
 of "value gained" will always be subjective.

-While subjectivity is an inherent aspect of any forecasting approach, it doesn't undermine the empirical method of analyzing trade-offs.
+While subjectivity is an inherent aspect of any forecasting approach, it doesn't undermine the empirical method of analysing trade-offs.
 Statistics provide a formalized means of comparing different situations and contexts, aiding individuals and organizations in shaping their strategies.
 The true value of statistics doesn't lie in the absolute numbers they offer but in how we interpret them and the actions we take based on that interpretation.